glamorous-chi/betahouse/README.md

 ### Continued development

-I will love to make sure users can see the details of a property they are interested in when they hover or click on the property, and that users can search for a prperty by using the saerch bar in the hero section of the properties page.
+Users shoould be able to see the details of a property they are interested in when they click on the property, and that users shouldbe able to search and see their search results for a property by using the search bar in the hero section of the properties page.

 ### Useful resources